Collect data from Google Cloud Storage

 4

 The Google Cloud connector uses OAuth 2.0 credentials for authentication and authorization.
-Create a new Secret containing these credentials or select one already created.
+In the Credentials file* field, create a new Secret containing these credentials or select one already created.
 To get it:

 1. To find the Google Cloud credentials file, go to Settings > Interoperability.